 *If you miss the deadline or wish to change your major to interior design as an incoming student from high school please call the College of Architecture and Design Student Service Office for late program enrollment availability.

-Transfer Students or Changing your Major to Interior Design
+Transfer Students or Changing your Major to Interior Architecture

 Completing a degree in four years can be accomplished if you are accepted as a transfer into the program before you start your second year of university work and complete the Accelerated Summer Foundation Program.
-The interior design program degree requirements require eight consecutive semesters (four years) of design studio.
-The Accelerated Summer Foundation Program allows transfer students and students changing their major to interior design to complete their first two studio courses and first two graphic communication courses in a 10 week summer program.
+The Interior Architecture degree requirements require eight consecutive semesters (four years) of design studio.
+The Accelerated Summer Foundation Program allows transfer students and students changing their major to Interior Architecture to complete their first two studio courses and first two graphic communication courses in a 10-week summer program.
 This program is reserved for students who have been accepted to the program and have completed 32 hours (one year) of college level course work prior to starting the Accelerated Summer Foundation Program.

-Upon successful completion of the Accelerated Summer Foundation Program students will start the second year of the Interior Design program.
-Please note on your program transfer application if you wish to be considered for entry into the Accelerated Summer Foundation Program or traditional Fall Semester foundation program.
+Upon successful completion of the Accelerated Summer Foundation Program students will start the second year of the Interior Architecture program.
+Please note on your program transfer application if you wish to be considered for entry into the Accelerated Summer Foundation Program or traditional Fall semester foundation program.

 All program transfer applicants are to complete the above steps to gain entry into the program.
-A second step below is outlined for advance program placement.
+A second step below is outlined for advanced program placement.

-Transfer applicants who have earned academic credit in interior design or a related discipline may apply for advanced program standing (starting the program in the second or third year of studio).
-Applicants must schedule an advising appointment specifically to discuss advance standing in the program as part of the transfer application process.
-Prior to the advising meeting applicants are to compile a portfolio that contains a transcript, course syllabi, course assignment handouts, and student projects from all courses and design project assignment that have been completed to date.
+Transfer applicants who have earned academic credit in Interior Architecture or a related discipline may apply for advanced program standing (starting the program in the second or third year of studio).
+Applicants must schedule an advising appointment specifically to discuss advanced standing in the program as part of the transfer application process.
+Prior to the advising meeting, applicants are to compile a portfolio that contains a transcript, course syllabi, course assignment handouts, and student projects from all courses and design project assignment that have been completed to date.
 The portfolio is to be submitted at the advising session and will be reviewed by the program faculty for determination of appropriate program level placement.